fossasia/susi_zulipbot/README.md

 Then you can give an input to test the output.
 For more info, checkout documentation for [Testing a bot's output](https://zulipchat.com/api/writing-bots#testing-a-bots-output).

 ## About contributing
 To contribute to the SUSI Zulip bot, you need to follow the above process of setting up the [python-zulip-api](https://github.com/zulip/python-zulip-api) repository and then send Pull Requests to the [python-zulip-api](https://github.com/zulip/python-zulip-api) repository adding features to the susi bot.
+To align the developers and ensure that two developers don't work on the same feature, please create an issue [here](https://github.com/fossasia/susi_zulipbot/issues/new) and mention that you are working on it.
 ## Screenshots
 Some of the screenshots of the SUSI Zulip bot:
 ![image](https://user-images.githubusercontent.com/17807257/40143106-19bf6150-5978-11e8-82bc-61e9c7489550.png)